 Samuelson argued against having a warm heart and a soft head.
 "Probably Robin Hood and his merry men kept a good deal of what they took from the rich, and it did not all get into the hands of the poor," he joked.

-When Paul Samuelson died at the age of 94 in December 2009, many wrote of how he had been the most important economist of the 20th century.
-He was at the forefront of crucial economic changes, and he once described it as having been pure fun.
+When Paul Samuelson died at the age of 94 in 2009, many wrote of how he had been the most important economist of the 20th century.
+While he was at the forefront of crucial economic changes, he once described it as having been pure fun.
 But he didn’t want the applause.
 "It’s true that I’ve accomplished a certain total of scientific work, but I don’t expect a pat on the back.
-I just enjoy doing it.
-The immortality that I can hope for is the remembrance of the work that I’ve done."
+I just enjoy doing it,” he said.

 So, what does Samuelson's work mean for us?

 "The veneration of mathematical economics that is Samuelson's legacy has damaged economics in financial markets.
 Samuelson's mathematical modelling is the brilliance of his work, but also its flaw"